 For starters, there are accessibility plugins, which makes the site more accessible to users, specifically to those with visual disabilities.
 The calendar plugin which creates a Google Calendar type feed is also extremely popular.
 There’s a “subscribe by email” plugin for parents and students who want to be notified by email whenever the site is updated.
 There are also quite a few content editing plugins for adding buttons, popovers, tables, etc.

 What hosting platform and security measures do you offer?

 All our sites are hosted securely as https on Amazon Web Services and fully managed by our team of network administrators.
 With a massive database of over four million sites, we’re pretty confident Edublogs is the second-largest WordPress installation in the world, right behind WordPress itself, so it has to scale pretty well.
 We have multiple methods of backups and redundancy as well as scanning and DDoS protection.

-To protect against viruses and malware, we only allow users to upload harmless file types like PDFs, images, and Word documents.
-In the event a CampusPress administrator wants to add a plug-in or theme that we do not currently offer, they need to contact our team, who will do a full manual code review and audit before uploading it for them.
+In order to safeguard against viruses and malware, we permit users exclusively to upload file types that are harmless, such as PDFs, images, and Word documents.
+If a CampusPress administrator intends to include a plug-in or theme that is presently unavailable, they should reach out to our team.
+Our team will perform a comprehensive manual code review and audit before proceeding with the upload on their behalf.